IIIF/api/source/api/presentation/3.0/index.md

 Association of images and other content with their respective Canvases is done via Annotations.
 Traditionally Annotations are used for associating commentary with the resource the Annotation's text or body is about, the [Web Annotation][webanno] model allows any resource to be associated with any other resource, or parts thereof, and it is reused for both commentary and painting resources on the Canvas.
 Other resources beyond images might include the full text of the object, musical notations, musical performances, diagram transcriptions, commentary annotations, tags, video, data and more.

-These Annotations are collected together in AnnotationPage resources, which are included in the `content` list from the Canvas.
+These Annotations are collected together in AnnotationPage resources, which are included in the `items` list from the Canvas.
 Each AnnotationPage can be embedded in its entirety, if the Annotations should be processed as soon as possible when the user navigates to that Canvas, or a reference to an external resource via `id`, `type`, and optionally `label`.
 All of the Annotations in the AnnotationPage _SHOULD_ have the Canvas as their `target`.
+Embedded AnnotationPages _SHOULD_ be processed by the client first, before externally referenced pages.

 The AnnotationPage _MUST_ have an http(s) URI given in `id`, and the JSON representation _MUST_ be returned when that URI is dereferenced.
 They _MAY_ have any of the other fields defined in this specification, or the Web Annotation specification.
 The Annotations are listed in an `items` list of the AnnotationPage.